murray-cecile/cfpb-complaints/shallow/README.md

 - `shallow_util.py` contains the set of helper functions used in `shallow_main_task1.py` and `shallow_main_task2.py`

-- `processed_data` contains processed and resampled modeling datasets in CSV format (the feature engineering and resampling take awhile, so I run this once and stored these files locally)

 - `results` contains the output of running the full pipelines
 	- `shallow_log_task1.out` logs the pipeline run for the first machine learning task